-Human Aid is a non-profit, non-governmental organization that provides humanitarian services to the most vulnerable displaced communities living in Malaysia.
-We provide aid in the form of education, medical relief, food supplies and skills training for undocumented refugees who are denied access to these basic needs, rights, and livelihoods.
+Human Aid Selangor is a non-profit, non-governmental organization that provides humanitarian services to the most vulnerable displaced communities living in Malaysia who have been denied rights to education and livelihoods.

-Human Aid is a learning centre, community hub, and safe shelter under one roof.
-We provide access to basic education for displaced children below the age of 13, medical assitance through our various partner NGOs, and a needs-based food distribution programme.
-We also serve as part of a larger safe shelter network for SGBV cases, single mothers, and abandoned children.
-An estimated 10,000+ undocumented refugees live in the greater Selayang area where we operate.
+Human Aid is a learning centre and community hub under one roof.
+We provide access to basic education for displaced children, medical assistance through partner NGOs, and a needs-based food distribution programme.
+We form part of a safe shelter network for SGBV women, single mothers, and children without guardians.

-Our centre functions a connecting point for other organisations such as UNHCR to engage with displaced communities and, more importantly, as a place for bringing different groups of people from different cultures to learn from and support each other.
+Our centre serves as a point for other groups and organisations - eg. UNHCR - to engage with displaced communities, and more importantly, as a safe place for bringing people from different cultures together to learn from and support one another.

 Rainbow of Love Learning Centre for Refugees (Sekolah Pelangi Kasih) is an informal learning centre officially recognized by the UNHCR in 2016.
-Under Malaysian law, undocumented children are legally barred from enrolling in the public schooling system.
-Rainbow of Love helps to address this by supporting a child's right to an education and we hope to continue doing that for children from all walks of life for many years to come.
+Under Malaysian law, undocumented children are legally barred from enrolling in public schools.
+Rainbow of Love supports a child's right to an education and aims to provide for many others who are unable to attend school.
+Here's how it all started.

-It's been one multicolored journey for our children, one that begins and ends with love!
+It's a multicolored journey for our kids; one that begins and ends with love!